Employee Engagement and the Service-Profit Chain

 This research originated from survey results and speaker presentations introduced at the Global Benchmarking Council's meeting on Employee Engagement.

-Manufacturing; Medical Device; Pharmaceutical; Computer Software; High Tech; Professional Services; Utilities; Energy; Electronics; Telecommunications
+Manufacturing; Medical Device; Pharmaceutical; Consulting; Computer Software; High Tech; Professional Services; Utilities; Energy; Electronics; Telecommunications

 Companies Profiled: